 Clarence Padilla is a Professor of Music (clarinet) at Drake University in Des Moines, Iowa, where he also serves as the Music Department Chair.
 Professor Padilla has concertized, conducted and presented master classes across the United States in Iowa, Minnesota, Missouri, Nebraska, California, Tennessee, Illinois, Wisconsin, Nevada, Michigan, Ohio, Kansas, Arizona and the District of Columbia.
-International presentations have been given in Brazil, France, China, Mexico, Germany and Austria.
+International performances and teaching presentations have been given in Brazil, France, China, Mexico, Germany and Austria.

 Clarence Padilla has released three solo compact disc recordings: In Play (2014), With the Wind (2010), and Playing Through (2002).
 Additionally, Professor Padilla appears as a soloist on two compact discs recorded by the Drake University Wind Symphony - Mosaic (2013 – Liquid Ebony by Dana Wilson) and Collage (2009 – Jazz Suite for Clarinet and Wind Symphony by Bill Liston).
 Padilla’s solo recordings include the music of William Dougherty, Graham Lyons, Alec Templeton, Francis Poulenc, Paul Jean-Jean, Ralph Kendrick, Pierre Gabaye and Andrew Classen.